-The values of the variables measured are derived from environmental radiological analysis of particulates in air; surface water, sediments, soils, and biota; the status of the local biological community; and groundwater quality measurements.
-Nonradiological portions of the program focus on the immediate area surrounding the site, whereas radiological surveillance generally covers a broader geographical area including nearby ranches, and villages and cities within a radius of 50 miles (80 kilometers) from the central point of the WIPP site.
-Environmental monitoring will continue at the site during project operations and through decommissioning and beyond.
+Nonradiological portions of the program focus on the immediate area surrounding the Site, whereas radiological surveillance generally covers a broader geographical area including nearby ranches, and villages and cities within a radius of 50 miles (80 kilometers) from the central point of the WIPP Site.
+Environmental monitoring will continue at the Site during project operations and through decommissioning and beyond.

-The goal of the environmental monitoring program is to determine if the local ecosystem has been impacted during the pre-disposal and disposal phases of the WIPP and, if so, to evaluate the severity, geographic extent, and environmental significance.
+The goal of the environmental monitoring program is to determine if the local ecosystem has been impacted during the pre-disposal and disposal phases of WIPP and, if so, to evaluate the severity, geographic extent, and environmental significance.
 Tables 5-1 and 5-2 summarize the environmental media sampled, frequency, analytical array, and number of sampling stations.
+These two tables mainly summarize the upper tier sampling requirements.
+Other locations and target analytes may be sampled as needed.
 Environmental and ecological sampling during operations will be adjusted, as appropriate, to fit the needs of the project.